hamzabusuri/avios-api-challenge/README.md

 For more information on which end-points can be hit, append /swagger-ui.html at the end of either the localhost url or AWS beanstalk application url.

+NOTE: When running with the zuul gateway, before running each end-point shown above, it would start with /movies/ then you can append the end-points given in the example.

+## Movie Data

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)